harlsofallthings/listenbrainz-discord-presence-reloaded/README.md

 # Discord rich presence using Listenbrainz

-This is a work in progress modification of the original project to interface with discord's new api features and allow for easier usage.
-The project is not ready for use or meaningfully different from the original.
-See [#1](https://github.com/qouesm/listenbrainz-discord-presence/issues/1#issuecomment-1666994629).
+This is a work in progress continuation of [listenbrainz-discord-presence](https://github.com/qouesm/listenbrainz-discord-presence) (see [#1](https://github.com/qouesm/listenbrainz-discord-presence/issues/1#issuecomment-1666994629)) to interface with discord's new rich presence api features and allow for easier usage through a guided configuration.
+The project is not ready for use or meaningfully different from the original at this time.

 This program uses a few API's (libraries) in order to display a Listenbrainz user's now playing song as a rich presence status in Disord, those being: